 In the months and weeks leading up to facelift surgery, you may be scheduling time off of work, arranging for help around the house, and stocking your fridge with healthy snack options.
 One critical part of facelift recovery that people often forget about, however, is preparing for the possibility of adjusting your sleeping position.
-The acclaimed team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery is committed to helping patients achieve their ideal look and enjoy the most comfortable, efficient, and complete recovery after facelift surgery in Reston, VA.
+The acclaimed team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery is committed to helping patients achieve their ideal look and enjoy the most comfortable, efficient, and complete recovery after facelift surgery in Reston, VA.
 Consider this useful information from Austin-Weston on important facelift aftercare, including how and why you may need to change the way you sleep after surgery.

 What does a facelift do?

 Facelift surgery, which is formally known as rhytidectomy, is an exciting facial rejuvenation procedure that aims to reverse or improve many of the classic signs and symptoms of facial aging, including: